shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

  - Analyzing how Twitter reflects the differences in individualism/collectivism across American counties

 Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
-Please email me if you want to chat about my research, the PhD application process, or if you know where to find a good burrito in Philly.
+Please reach out if you want to chat about my research, the PhD application process, or if you know where to find a good burrito in Philly!